-What is an SMS short code
+What are SMS short codes?

 Short codes are only 5- to 6-digits long, so they are easy for customers to remember.
 For example, you can prompt a large audience to text 54321 to access a discount code.
 They are considered a premium sending option, mainly due to their high throughput (up to 400 MPS).

-Did you know: By throughput, we are referring to the speed of an outbound text message.
+DID YOU KNOW: By throughput, we are referring to the speed of an outbound text message.
 Another term used to measure this is called Message Per Second or MPS for short.